arash-es/COVID-19_Prevention_Website/README.md

 # resume

-This repository is intented for uploading documents and projects to be viewed by companies interested.
+This repository is intented for documents and projects to be viewed by companies interested in my work.
 I hope you like like my work.

 Arash Esfandiari